Andrew-Reid/d3-slippy/README.md

 # d3-slippy

-*Experimental at this point.
-Structure likely to change*
+*Very Experimental at this point - coming along, but a ways to go.
+Structure likely to change without warning*

 The goal of `d3-slippy` is to minimize the interface with tile services and tile coordinates while making D3 maps.
 It achieves this goal by relying on a Mercator projection to place the tiles, allowing use of geographic coordinates throughout.
 In a sense `d3-slippy` is a modified generic D3 Mercator projection.